mennthor/flask_img_push/README.md

 # flask_img_push

 Flask app which enables users to push images from their phones to a single gallery page running on a beamer.
+Thanks to @bixel and @MaxNoe.

 1. Create a new python 3 virtual environment and `pip install -r requirements.txt`.
 2. `python start.py` to start the debug server at `localhost:5000`.